Elderly Eviction Prevention

 - Work with our network of public and private agencies to find solutions to the problems senior tenants face in trying to manage their living spaces

-The EEP coordinator chairs two task forces that work on special concerns of seniors and are made up of social workers, lawyers, housing community representatives and government officials.
+The EEP coordinator assists two task forces that work on special concerns of seniors and are made up of social workers, lawyers, housing community representatives, and government officials.

 - The Senior Housing Council focuses on issues and solutions to promote stability for seniors.